USA FACT FILE

 Did you know that every county or parish in Wisconsin has an emergency management team.

-in all 50 states is GREENVILLE !!
-(Each Greenville may not be spelled exactly
+be found in all 50 states is GREENVILLE !!
+(Each Greenville may not

 Another reader has conflicting views: A review of the Rand McNally Road Atlas and the United States Postal Services ZIP code directory reveals that there is no Greenville or similarly spelled town or city in Hawaii or Alaska.
 (3-2004)